jhkette/stravaapp-next-express/readme.md

 # Node/React Strava API application

+## NOTE!
+The original application was built for a Bsc computing project.

 This application takes data from the Strava API to analyse a user's data.
 The app produces a cycling power curve and a pace graph, from raw strava data.
 This is data then used to make predictions.
 A user's 5k performance is used to esimtate their performance over longer distances using linear regression.
 I also use a power graph and the athlete's weight to estimate time up a climb.